DISCLAIMER:

 INDIAN SCENARIO

-The Indian Soda Ash market constitutes of two varieties - Light and Dense grade, which are mostly used in detergent and chemical industries; and in the glass industry respectively.
-Almost all the major industry players are located in the state of Gujarat due to the closeness and ready availability of the main raw materials namely limestone and salt.
+India is one of the fastest-growing economies in the world.
+It is expected to be the worlds third-largest consumer of soda ash.
+The Indian Soda Ash market constitutes of two varieties Light and Dense grade.
+Soda ash is mainly used in detergent, chemical and glass industry among others.
+Almost all the major industry players are in the state of Gujarat due to the closeness and ready availability of the main raw materials, namely limestone and salt and access to ports.

 GHCL SODA ASH BUSINESS

 GHCLs Soda ash manufacturing facility is located at Sutrapada, Gujarat.
-GHCL is one of the Indias leading producers and has an annual production capacity of 1.2 Million MT per annum of Soda Ash (Anhydrous Sodium Carbonate) and 0.12 MMT per annum of Sodium Bicarbonate (Sodium Hydrogen Carbonate).
+GHCL is one of the Indias leading producers and has an annual production capacity of 1.2 million MT per annum of Soda Ash (Anhydrous Sodium Carbonate) and 0.12 MMT per annum of Sodium Bicarbonate (Sodium Hydrogen Carbonate).

-GHCL has enjoyed competitive advantage due to the following factors;
+GHCL has enjoyed competitive advantage due to the following factors:

 Efficiencies that come with scale, as the largest single site producer